rdamehta/Quarterly-projections-on-annual-revenue-with-regression/README.md

 - Materials must be in a clearly commented Jupyter Notebook that satisfies project requirements.
 - You must submit a set of .pdf slides associated with your presentation.
-- You must, at minimum, have a link to your slides and a link to your Jupyter notebook on your personal static site.
-- Materials must be submitted by Monday, October 23 at 9:00:00 a.m.
-EST. You will submit a link to your slides, your link to your Jupyter notebook, and your link to your static site via Google form.
-If your slides are not hosted online, you may Slack your slides to a DSIR.
+- Materials must be submitted by Friday, February 9 at 10:00 AM EST/9:00 AM CST.

 ---